How to manage blue-light exposure to protect sleep and health

 3. diminished sleep quality, by increasing the frequency of nighttime awakenings

 Researchers also found blue light prevented body temperature from dropping during the night.
 A gradually lowering body temperature is one key element of the body’s progression into sleep.
 That blue light kept body temperature elevated to daytime levels is a sign of the degree to which nighttime blue light exposure can disrupt normal circadian rhythms.
-After nights of blue-light exposure, participants were more tired during the day, and experienced more negative moods.
+After nights of blue-light exposure, participants were more tired during the

 The study compared the effects of blue light and red light, a longer wavelength light.
 Scientists found red light exposure during the same two-hour evening time period did not interfere with sleep and circadian biology.
 Body temperature lowered, and sleep progressed as normal.